 - Implement the plan

-- Adjust the action plan and modify the system following the review and audit results
+- Adjust the action plan and modify the system based on review and audit results.

 Facilities and Safety

 The laboratory workspace and facilities should be designed to accommodate the workload while ensuring the quality of work and the safety of laboratory personnel.